Published: 01/22/2021 | Updated: 01/19/2024

 If you want a coffee glaze, omit the milk and add the same amount of cold coffee.

-You can also add cinnamon or nutmeg if you want more of a fall flavor to your glaze!
+You can also add cinnamon or nutmeg if you want more of a fall flavor to your simple glaze!
 A little nutmeg glaze would go perfectly drizzled over a pear crumb muffin!

 Favorite Ways to Use Powdered Sugar Glaze